inklit/Radium-old/README.md

 # Radium
 ## A ComputerCraft operating system.

-Here's a cool graph if you're into that sort of thing:
+Here's a cool flowchart if you're into that sort of thing:
 ![Beep!](http://i.imgur.com/XBe21sG.png)